 If an artist falsifies his report as to the nature of man, as to his own nature, as to the nature of his ideal of the perfect, as to the nature of his ideal of this, that or the other, of god, if god exist, of the life force, of the nature of good and evil, if good and evil exist, of the force with which he believes or disbelieves this, that or the other, of the degree in which he suffers or is made glad; if the artist falsifies his reports on these matters or on any other matter in order that he may conform to the taste of his time, to the proprieties of a sovereign, to the conveniences of a preconceived code of ethics, then that artist lies.
 If he lies out of deliberate will to lie, if he lies out of carelessness, out of laziness, out of cowardice, out of any sort of negligence whatsoever, he nevertheless lies and he should be punished or despised in proportion to the seriousness of his offence.
 His offence is of the same nature as the physician’s and according to his position and the nature of his lie he is responsible for future oppressions and for future misconceptions.

-I suppose a fellow could argue that Clem Heymann merely conformed to the taste of his time, a time in America and around the globe when humanity evidently craves sensationalism along with voyeurism and cares precious little about the facts or the truth.
+I suppose a fellow could argue that Clem Heymann merely conformed to the taste of his time, a time in America and other locales around the globe when humanity evidently craves sensationalism along with voyeurism and cares precious little about the facts or the truth.
 The latter of the preceding two may possess a gossamer nature, a quiddity difficult to define; and while we could debate whether truth is absolute or whether it is relative to shifting circumstances, we all know what the word truth means and what being truthful actually is, Bill Clinton’s Old Potomac Two Step around and his corruption of the meaning of that two letter word notwithstanding.
-C. David Heymann was not a truthful man.
+For true, C. David Heymann was not a truthful man.